Oktopost/Tattler-php/docs/configuration/db.md

 Tattler storage used for storing users and rooms and synchronization with tattler backend.

-There is several types of storage, you can use any of them or implement your own.
+There are several types of storage, you can use any of them or implement your own.

 _note: class should implement [IDBDecorator interface](https://github.com/Oktopost/Tattler-php/blob/master/src/Tattler/Base/Decorators/IDBDecorator.php)_